mcfunley/etsy-python/README.md

 ## Configuration

-For convenience, the package supports local configuration.
+For convenience (and to avoid storing API keys in revision control systems), the package supports local configuration.
 You can manage your API keys in a file called $HOME/etsy/keys (or the equivalent on Windows) with the following format:

 <pre>
 v1 = 'Etsy API version 1 key goes here'